Parkway Tree Calendar

 Children can use crayons, colored pencils or markers to create their tree artwork on an 8.5 by 11-inch blank sheet of paper.

 Get creative!
 Read up on why trees are important to the environment and the benefits they provide.
 Artwork could express how trees provide habitat for wildlife, clean the air, provide oxygen, offer shade, and create beauty and tranquility.
 The possibilities are endless.

-The entry deadline is Monday, April 17.
+The entry deadline has been extended to Wednesday, May 24.
 Parents can submit one original piece of artwork per student: